 Instructions include using an egg carton for some added darkness.
 They suggest you check on the mealworms once a week and replace the oat bedding as needed.
 The vegetables will provide the moisture the worms need as well as provide extra nutrition.

-Snake Tracks has their own set of DIY on How to Breed Mealworms.
+Snake Tracks has its own set of DIY on How to Breed Mealworms.
 They recognize that feeding reptiles mealworms is a popular choice because they don’t escape or move quickly.
 They also live longer than other feeder insects.

 Their DIY instructions recommend starting with 500 to 2500 live mealworms.
 It may be less expensive to buy the worms in bulk.
 They recommend getting mealworms that are healthy and well-bred.
 Their plans use three large rubber containers.
 They simply recommend drilling holes in the lids for ventilation.

 Sanke Tracks recommends bedding the containers with oatmeal, wheat bran, or cornmeal.
 They also suggest using vegetables for moisture and nutrition.
 The vegetables they recommend are apples, carrots, or potatoes.
 You can also feed kitchen scraps like carrot tops, potato peels, or celery bottoms.
 They list all the steps and materials to set up your DIY mealworm farm.

 Hello Homestead has DIY instructions on Text They believe mealworms are not only a great source of protein for your flock, but also for the more adventurous homesteaders looking to grow mealworms to feed themselves.